h4pZ/h4pz.co/content/blog/docker.md

 ---

+This document contains information about what docker is and some basic commands.
+This contains information that I would liked to read when I was starting figuring out what this tool does.
+It is primarily targeted to a non-so-technical audience like me who doesn't have a CS background.

 ## Docker
 Docker delivers software in packages called containers.
 It's main use is to kill the excuse "it runs on my computer" because if the software is ran on a docker container then it runs on every computer (if you can install docker on the new computer :)).